TalMizrahii/Firmlight/README.md

 ## API

-For detailed API documentation, please refer to our [API Docs](https://firmlight.onrender.com/api).
+For detailed API documentation, please refer to our [API Docs](https://firmlight.onrender.com/api) in the Swagger interface.

 ## Setup